alxmrs/website/src/pbfft.md

 ## Networked Array Scheduling vs Hardware Array Scheduling

 If you'll permit me to indulge in a moment of possible science fiction: what fundamentally separates the scheduling happening on the data engineering side from the internals of the ML training or inference?
-From where I stand, I can't help but notice parallels between the advanced scheduling systems happing in, say, [XLA](https://arxiv.org/abs/2301.13062) or MLIR, from the [scheduling happening within Cubed](https://github.com/cubed-dev/cubed/issues/333).
+From where I stand, I can't help but notice parallels between the advanced scheduling systems happening in, say, [XLA](https://arxiv.org/abs/2301.13062) or MLIR, from the [scheduling happening within Cubed](https://github.com/cubed-dev/cubed/issues/333).
 If there are parallels, could we find a way to make them work together?

 I think so.
 And, for these reasons, I am passionate about investing in finding ways to make Cubed work with accelerators.